-Most Australian banks certainly rely on the HEM as a guide but they also use their own measures, adding a buffer based on their own risk appetite.
+Most Australian banks indeed rely on the HEM as a guide, but they also use their own measures, such as adding an assessment rate or interest rate buffer.

 By assessing your borrowing capacity at a higher rate, they can determine whether you’ll still be in a comfortable financial position should interest rates rise.

 Banks don’t publish these rates and HEM buffers.